QuiltMC/rfcs/rfc/0004-documentation.md

 latest documentation for a specification in the documentation repository?

 Existing RFCs such as the `quilt.mod.json` specification will need comply with this RFC if merged.

-# Expected Response

-How do might the wider community respond to this change?
-Who will be affected by it and how?
-Who has advocated for this change?
-Who has advocated against it?